-What you should be able to know and do by the end of this course?
+What will you be able to do by the end of this course?

-• Articulate an informed perspective on the history of African Diasporic people since 1200 CE.

-• Understand some of the ways archaeology has both informed and misinformed the world on black history.

-• Read and interpret college-level resources and clearly convey your interpretation using the written English language.

-• Understand the complicated history of how persons of African descent came to live around the world.
+- Articulate an informed perspective on the history of African Diasporic people since 1200 CE. - Understand some of the ways archaeology has both informed and misinformed the world about black history. - Read and interpret college-level resources and clearly convey your interpretation using the written English language. - Understand aspects of the complicated history of how persons of African descent came to live around the world.

-What are the course policies?
+Course policies

-• The readings form the core of our class discussions and activities.
+- Your own life experiences and background are valuable sources of knowledge.
+We will all learn most in this class when we are welcome to share some of our own experiences with each other as they relate to course content. - The readings form the core of our class discussions and activities.
 Please come prepared.
 I expect you to participate.